 Before making the important decision of choosing a scent, you need to be able to define the exact message you’re trying to convey to potential consumers.
 For example, if you are selling make-up you would likely want the consumer to feel beautiful, perhaps even youthful.
 Deciding what you want the consumer to think and feel when using the product is the first step when choosing a fragrance for your brand.

-What type of fragrance are you looking for?
+What type of perfume and fragrance are you looking for?

 Scents illicit emotion, which can drive people to purchase specific items.
 Products that have a simple smell like warm cookies or fresh roasted coffee can remind people of Grandma’s kitchen or an old-fashioned cafe.